markovejnovic/Quik/README.md

 You only need python.
 This was designed for `python2`, but I don't see a reason why it wouldn't work on `python3`.

-For unit tests, the `pep8` program is required.
+For unit tests, the `pycodestyle` program is required.

 ### Installing